vasighiz/AI-Engineering-in-Production/README.md

 The [Example Agent — Partner Service Request Intake](case-studies/example-agent/README.md) connects the concepts to a staged implementation roadmap.

-The scenario is deliberately fictional and generalized.
-It demonstrates unstructured intake, typed extraction, provenance, region-specific validation, durable workflow state, approvals, evaluation, and controlled tool use without publishing a real company process or proprietary system design.

 ## How the material fits together